 Financial & Medical

-A Powers of Attorney is a document you prepare in order to give your “attorney-in-fact” or “agent” the legal authority to make decisions on your behalf.
+A Power of Attorney is a document you prepare in order to give your “attorney-in-fact” or “agent” the legal authority to make decisions on your behalf.

 When do Powers start?